Child Support & Alimony

 Raising children is a financial commitment that works best when both parents contribute.
 Children are entitled to financial support from both parents, and the non-custodial parent normally pays child support on a weekly basis either directly to the other parent or through the Massachusetts Department of Revenue.
 The parent that receives the child support can use the money as he or she deems appropriate to support the child, and this support is not considered taxable income and will not affect the recipient’s tax bracket.

-Factors to consider when determining the amount of child support include:
+An alimony lawyer will consider these when determining the proper amount of child support:

 - The amounts and sources of income